maravilhas00/pdf-text-to-speech/README.md

 -> Converts all of the pdf text to simple text;
 -> Works as a PDF viewer, can navigate through all of the pages.

-Only known bug:
--> If it starts reading a second time after the first, the engine bugs and only reads the first chunk of text.